 - Fiber supplements.
 Taking a supplement such as psyllium (Metamucil) with fluids may help control constipation.

 - Laxatives.
-If fiber doesn't help constipation, your doctor may recommend over-the-counter laxatives, such as magnesium hydroxide oral (Phillips' Milk of Magnesia) or polyethylene glycol (Miralax).
+If fiber doesn't help constipation, your provider may recommend over-the-counter laxatives, such as magnesium hydroxide oral (Phillips' Milk of Magnesia) or polyethylene glycol (Miralax).

 - Anticholinergic medications.
 Medications such as dicyclomine (Bentyl) can help relieve painful bowel spasms.
 They are sometimes prescribed for people who have bouts of diarrhea.
 These medications are generally safe but can cause constipation, dry mouth and blurred vision.

 - Tricyclic antidepressants.
-This type of medication can help relieve depression as well as inhibit the activity of neurons that control the intestines to help reduce pain.
-If you have diarrhea and abdominal pain without depression, your doctor may suggest a lower than normal dose of imipramine (Tofranil), desipramine (Norpramin) or nortriptyline (Pamelor).
+This type of medication can help relieve depression, but it also inhibits the activity of neurons that control the intestines.
+This may help reduce pain.
+If you have diarrhea and abdominal pain without depression, your provider may suggest a lower than typical dose of imipramine (Tofranil), desipramine (Norpramin) or nortriptyline (Pamelor).
 Side effects — which might be reduced if you take the medication at bedtime — can include drowsiness, blurred vision, dizziness and dry mouth.

 - SSRI antidepressants.
-Selective serotonin reuptake inhibitor (SSRI) antidepressants, such as fluoxetine (Prozac, Sarafem) or paroxetine (Paxil), may help if you are depressed and have pain and constipation.
+Selective serotonin reuptake inhibitor (SSRI) antidepressants, such as fluoxetine (Prozac) or paroxetine (Paxil), may help if you are depressed and have pain and constipation.